ladland/swift-buildpack/README.md

   ]
 ```

 This approach works for both SSH account keys and deployment keys.
-For the example below, three keys are used - two deploymenr keys for the enterprise GitHub, and one account key for the standard one.
+For the example below, three keys are used - two deployment keys for the enterprise GitHub, and one account key for the standard one.

 ```shell
 # GitHub Enterprise - repo1 deployment key